-Purchasing a home is intimidating for many people.
-However, with a little planning ahead of time, it isn't that difficult.
+For many people, purchasing a home is a stressful event.
+However, with a little planning ahead of time, it isn't too complex.

-So they know exactly what to expect, I like to supply buyers with a road map of the whole deal.
+So they'll know exactly what they can expect, I'll provide buyers with an outline of the entire deal.

-Below are my nine steps to buying a home.
+Here are my nine steps to purchasing a home.

 Step 1 – Get ready to buy a home

 There are several things you'll want to take into account before you start looking for a home.

 When you begin your search, you'll probably want to form an index of items you need, get a plan of what neighborhoods you'd like to live in, and start working on your budget.

 Keeping your mortgage payment less than or close to 1/3 of your monthly income is a good principle to follow.